bitmark-inc/bitmark-lib/README.md

 #### Instantiate

-To instatiate an Issue record object:
+To instantiate an Issue record object:

 ```javascript
 var issue = new Issue()